Dual-comb correlation spectroscopy of thermal light

 The current out of the balanced detector is $i_t = i_h + i_s$.
 The current after mixing is then:

 where subscript 1 and 2 denote current from the two different combs.
-The product term of the thermal heterodyne currents is signal while all terms including the thermal heterodyne product are noise.
+The product term of the thermal heterodyne currents is signal while all terms including the thermal heterodyne product contribute to noise.
 Hence, the shot noise-limited single-shot SNR is: